 Also recorded by Quincy Jones (1963 |1971).

 Other hit versions by Mel Torme (as “Cast Your Fate to the Winds” AUS #13 1964), Sounds Orchestral (US #10/MOR #1/UK #5 1964).

-From the wiki: “‘Cast Your Fate To The Wind’ is an American Jazz instrumental with music composed, and which was originally recorded, by Vince Guaraldi.
+From the wiki: “‘Cast Your Fate To The Wind’ is a jazz instrumental with music composed and first recorded by Vince Guaraldi.
 It won a Grammy Award for Best Original Jazz Composition in 1963.
 Included on the album Jazz Impressions of Black Orpheus, the title on the label contained a printing error and, at least some copies of the album, read: ‘Cast Your Faith To The Wind’, an unintentionally comic twist to the sentiment of the song.

 Quincy Jones, “Cast Your Fate to the Wind” (1963):

 Mel Torme, “Cast Your Fate to the Winds” (1963):

 Sounds Orchestral, “Cast Your Fate to the Wind” (1964):